Skip to content

 Make sure you have enough medication with you for at least three months before moving to Germany.

 As soon as you are settled in, find a mental health care professional in Germany.
-Waiting times can be very long so the sooner you find someone the better.
-We do have medical professionals, with a South African background, listed on our website.
-See the links below.
+Waiting times can be very long, so the sooner you find someone, the better.

 Make sure you get your medication prescriptions as soon as possible.

-Finding a doctor can be challenging, especially if you are looking for an English-speaking doctor.
+Finding a doctor can be challenging, especially if you are seeking an English-speaking physician.
 The following websites can help in your search.

 💊 Need Advice on Medication in Germany?